‘All of a sudden we heard a huge explosion’: Tornado damages buildings in Webster

 “All of a sudden we heard a huge explosion,” she said, “We heard our windows pop in the front of our studio and all the lights went out, and immediately we just grabbed our purses and cellphones and we ran into the basement.”

-Town officials say some 30 to 50 people have been displaced as a result of the storm.
+Town officials say some 45 people have been displaced as a result of the storm.

-“We’re going to visit the shelter where (people are staying), the Red Cross will assist them in the immediate days ahead,” said Lieutenant Governor Karyn Polito.
+“We’re going to visit the shelter where (people are staying), the Red Cross will assist them in the immediate days ahead,” Lt.
+Gov. Karyn Polito said.
 “These are many instances of women and children and families that need Red Cross assistance and emergency services.
 From the state perspective, we want to make sure they are getting all the support they need.”

 This is a developing story; stay with 7News on air and online for the latest information as it becomes available.